 Old-Time Music Jam, usually held the 1st and 3rd Saturdays from 2-4:30 pm at Dallas Heritage Village in Old City Park.
 More Info: Dean Barber, 260-515-261,

-Denton Celtic Dancers holds Scottish Dances Sunday nights at the Denton Visual Arts Center in Denton, TX, 5-6 pm for intermediate dancers, and 6-7 pm for beginners.
+Denton Celtic Dancers holds Scottish Dances on Sunday nights at the Green Space Arts Collective, 529 Malone St, Denton, TX 76201, 5-6 pm for intermediate dancers, and 6-7 pm for beginners.

 O'Flaherty Irish Music Retreat, is usually held in October in Midlothian, Texas